How a Dietitian Can Help if You Have Rheumatoid Arthritis

 Working with a dietitian

 The first time you see a dietitian or nutritionist, they’ll ask questions about what you eat and how you eat.
-They’ll also ask about your medical conditions, food allergies and sensitivities to get a more complete sense of your health.
+They’ll also ask about your medical conditions, food allergies, and sensitivities to get a more complete sense of your health.

 They may have given you a food diary to complete in advance of the visit.
 Take that seriously — it forms the basis of your work together.
 I have done a couple of these food diaries and it helped to start the process.
 It’s not just about writing down what you eat — and how much of it is crap (or is that just me?) — but in that it makes you aware of what you eat.
 The simple act of writing it down is enough to make you go for the carrots instead of the chips.
+It will also help the dietitian look for patterns in your eating and how they may affect your symptoms and the way that you are feeling.

 It’s also quite likely that the dietitian will ask what brings you to their office.
 Having some clarity on that before the appointment will help focus your work together.
 After sharing your goal, the two of you will review your food diary, and the dietitian will make recommendations based on what it is you would like to accomplish.

-Paying for dietician services
+Paying for dietitian services

 Some insurance plans cover dietitians and nutritionists, others do not, so check your plan carefully.
 If you’re on Medicare, you will need a referral from your doctor in order to get Medical Nutrition Therapy covered.
 Your insurance plan may also require a referral, but you should otherwise be able to arrange appointments yourself.

 If you don’t have coverage, you may want to talk to an RDN about booking some highly targeted counselling.
 The fee may seem expensive.
-However, when you look at the big picture, getting expert advice on diet and nutrition, and how you can be healthier, is an investment in your future.
+However, when you look at the bigger picture, getting expert advice on diet and nutrition, and how you can be healthier, is an investment in your future.

 Have you ever consulted a dietitian or nutritionist?